bluescarni/tanuki/doc/wrap.rst

       - the :ref:`reference interface <ref_interface>` is default-initialisable;
       - the interface :cpp:type:`IFace` has a valid, default-initialisable implementation for the value type :cpp:type:`T` (see the :cpp:concept:`iface_with_impl` concept);
-      - *args* can be perfectly-forwarded to construct an instance of the value type :cpp:type:`T`.
+      - :cpp:var:`args` can be perfectly-forwarded to construct an instance of the value type :cpp:type:`T`.

+      :param args: the input construction arguments.

       :throws: any exception thrown by the default constructor of the interface implementation or of the :ref:`reference interface <ref_interface>`, by the construction of the value type or by memory allocation errors